100KStarsun/2025-Senior-Project/server/README.md

 ### agora_users

-This table's key is the user's UUID.
-This field is unique to each user and no user is allowed to have the same UUID as someone else.
-The sort key is their username so that we can still find a user based on their username.
-A user's username is their university_id.
-(For CWRU, it's their network_id.)
+This table's key is the user's username.
+This field is unique to each user and no user is allowed to have the same username as someone else (because it's their case id).
+No sort key because username is easy, no email field because we can use `username`@case.edu.
 Each user's display name is their preferred first name and legal last name, followed by a # with the user's username, so people can confirm who they are talking to.
 This table will have the following fields:

-- `user_UUID(String){Partition_key}`: UUID for the user
-- `username(String){Sort_key}`: the user's username
+- `username(String){Partition_key}`: the user's username
 - `preferred_first(String)`: User's preferred first name
 - `legal_first(String)`: User's legal first name
 - `last(String)`: User's last name
-- `email(String)`: user's school email address
 - `time_created(Number)`: unix timestamp for when profile was created
 - `num_swaps(Number)`: the number of "Swapps" includes the number of services provided and goods sold.
 (Things coming from you)
 - `swapp_rating(Number)`: The "rating" that people have given you
-- `university(String)`: The name of the university you are associated with
 - `payment_methods(Map)`: List of payment methods the user has setup
     - `{key_x}payment_method_name: {value_x}(Boolean)`: the key is the name of the payment method and the value is true or false depending on if the user has set it up
 - `chats(Map)`: List of usernames and chat_ids associated with the username